 This article will outline the main foods that people with diabetes should avoid.
-Keep in mind that a medical expert, such as a member of the team at Family Medical Centers, can help you manage your diet for diabetes management.
+Keep in mind that a medical expert, such as a member of the team at Family Medical Centers, can help you manage your diet.

 Trans fats are artificial fats made by adding hydrogen to unsaturated fatty acids.
 This type of fat is often on the ingredient lists of margarine, creamers, spreads, crackers, and baked goods.
 While trans fats are used less than they once were, it’s still important to keep an eye out for them, especially in processed foods.

 People with diabetes should avoid trans fats because they can contribute to insulin resistance and inflammation.
 Given that those with diabetes are at a higher risk of heart disease, trans fats can be particularly dangerous when eaten regularly.